tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 *AppParCurves* module provides low-level tools to allow parallel approximation of groups of points into Bezier or B-Spline curve with parametric or geometric constraints, such as a requirement for the curve to pass through given points, or to have a given tangency or curvature at a particular point.

 The algorithms used include:
-- the least squares method
+- the least squares method,
 - a search for the best approximation within a given tolerance value.

 The following low-level services are provided: